peterbrightwell/example-spec/README.md

 ## Why do we need multiple versions of specs?

 Two obvious reasons are to **add features** and **fix bugs** (problems) in the specification.
-For this example repository we'll keep lists of these in this README and update the lists as we make new versions.
+For this example repository we'll keep lists of features and bug fixes in this README and update the lists as we make new versions.

 ## ~~Creatures~~ Features

 - Aardvark

-## Bugs
+## Bug fixes

 ## Repository contents